-In this blog post, we will walk you through how to setup CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to Metabase for visualization, monitoring and reporting.
+In this guide, we will walk you through how to set up CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to Metabase (opens in a new tab) for visualization, monitoring and reporting.

 - ETL (Extract-Transform-Load) ingestion layer: CloudQuery (opens in a new tab)